 Modules

-What Will RedCap’s Impact Be on IoT?
+What Is 5G RedCap’s Impact on IoT?

 Other IoT developers and service providers are exploring 5G RedCap’s possibilities.
 They’re planning product development to coincide with new standards and needs.
 While 5G-enabled cellular modules are in process, the wider IoT market will likely have to wait longer for RedCap’s full development.

-Capabilities with Rel 17 will remain limited.
-Only with Rel 18 will the technology evolve to replace solutions in the low-power wide-area network (LPWAN) segment currently carried seamlessly in 5G by LTE-M and NB-IoT.
+Capabilities with Rel 17 remain limited.
+Only with Rel 18 will the technology evolve to replace solutions in the cellular low-power wide-area network (LPWAN) segment currently carried seamlessly in 5G by LTE-M and NB-IoT.

 Further Evolution with 3GPP Release 18